codenotary/codenotary.io/pages/blog/the-trusted-CICD-pipeline.md

 ![trustedcicd](/images/blog/trustedcicd.jpg)

-You can think of having the unique identity of every single artifact and the bill of material of your build cryptographically verifiably stored on an immutable ledger.
+You can think of having the unique identity of every single artifact and the bill of materials of your build cryptographically verifiably stored on an immutable ledger.
 Using CodeNotary Immutable Ledger you can choose to use a fast (up to 60.000 TX/min) worldwide distributed consortium blockchain (CodeNotary Immutable Ledger CI/CD) or an ultra-fast (up to 10.000.000 TX/sec) on-premise deployment (CodeNotary Immutable Ledger) or both.

 When integrating the CodeNotary solution into your CI/CD pipeline, you gain **4 main benefits**:

-* Tamperproof history of all digital artifacts (single artifact and bill of material of the build)
+* Tamperproof history of all digital artifacts (single artifact and bill of materials of the build)
 * Machines and people can notarize and authenticate every individual artifact inside or outside of your premises
 * Notarization can be done for every individual artifact using different states (Trusted, Untrusted, Unsupported)
 * Authentication can be done publicly by anyone with internet access (i. e. to check the current state of the download or build)